Best practice liming

 The trial was established in early 2022 and is comparing the performance of subsequent crops under different treatments.
 The demonstration aims to show the difference between coarse and fine limes, as well as the impact of incorporation methods.
 Treatments include:

-These results will then be used to inform an economic analysis of the treatment options, while intensive soil sampling will also help to understand differences in nutrient availability, pH and soil organic carbon between treatments.
+These results are being used to inform an economic analysis of the treatment options, while intensive soil sampling will also help to understand differences in nutrient availability, pH and soil organic carbon between treatments.

 The project also involves a demonstration trial of the impact of different lime types and sources, including an elemental sulphur treatment to accelerate acidification and give an indication of the future effects if lime was not applied.